-In fiscal 2013, the J-POWER Group's electric power business in Japan produced approximately 47.84 million t-CO2 (the domestic and overseas electric power business produced approximately 56.33 million t-CO2), a year-on-year increase of approximately 0.6%.
-Electric power sold was approximately 65,100 GWh, about the same as the previous year, but the hydroelectric power station water flow rate fell, and as a result, thermal power stations were maintained at high operating rates.
-CO2 emissions per unit of electric power sold remained flat at 0.74 kg-CO2/kWh (emissions in the domestic and overseas electric power business were 0.68 kg-CO2/kWh).
+In FY 2014, the J-POWER Group's electric power business in Japan produced approximately 46.49 million t-CO2 (the domestic and overseas electric power business produced approximately 55.77 million t-CO2), a year-on-year decrease of approximately 2.8%.
+The decrease was the result of a substantial decline in the operating rates of thermal power stations.
+Electric power sold fell, and as a result, CO2 emissions per unit of electric power sold remained flat at 0.73 kg-CO2/kWh (emissions in the domestic and overseas electric power business were 0.67 kg-CO2/kWh).

-In consideration of the importance of global environmental

-issues, the J-POWER Group is working to maintain and improve high operating efficiency including the replacement of existing thermal power stations and is taking measures to introduce mixed combustion (combusting a different fuel with the coal boilers) at coal-fired power stations by using biomass fuels, a renewable energy source that has recently been attracting attention (see p.24).
+In consideration of the importance of global environmental issues, the J-POWER Group is working to maintain and improve high operating efficiency including the replacement of existing thermal power stations and is taking measures to introduce mixed combustion (combusting a different fuel with the coal boilers) at coal-fired power stations by using biomass fuels, a renewable energy source that has recently been attracting attention (see p.24).

-See pages 11 and 12 for further information on highefficiency power generation such as advanced ultra-supercritical (A-USC) generation, integrated coal gasification combined-cycle (IGCC), integrated coal gasification fuel cell (IGFC), and other technologies and research and development of next-generation technologies such as CO2 capture and storage (CCS), which is expected to greatly reduce CO2 emissions.
+See pages 11 and 12 for further information on high-efficiency power generation such as advanced ultra-supercritical (A-USC) generation, integrated coal gasification combined-cycle (IGCC), integrated coal gasification fuel cell (IGFC), and other technologies and research and development of next-generation technologies such as CO2 capture and storage (CCS), which is expected to greatly reduce CO2 emissions.